ManoloFLTK/fltk/README.CMake.txt

 FLTK_USE_DBUS - default ON (Wayland only).
     Meaningful only under Wayland.
 Allows FLTK to detect the current cursor theme.

+FLTK_OPTION_NATIVE_INPUT - default ON
+    When ON, the FLTK library contains classes Fl_Native_Input and Fl_Native_Multiline_Input that support input of RtL text on most platforms.
+When OFF, classes Fl_Native_Input and Fl_Native_Multiline_Input cannot be used.

 FLTK_USE_LIBDECOR_GTK - default ON (Wayland only).
     Meaningful only under Wayland and if FLTK_USE_SYSTEM_LIBDECOR is 'OFF'.
     Allows to use libdecor's GTK plugin to draw window titlebars.
 Otherwise